piedpipr/selenium-chromedriver-automation-autotrader/README.md

 # Selenium-Chromedriver Based Trading Automation
 ### Selenium automation for Crypto Binary Option
-A cloud ready selenium-chromedriver based automation software for auto trading in binary options with call and sms notifications
+A cloud ready selenium-chromedriver based automation software for auto trading in binary options with call and sms notifications.

+This just a prototype, where trading is automated for demostration purpose only.
+Further investigation and development into tading technicalities might lead it to become a profitable model.

 ## Some of the features:
 ###### 1. Auto login and browsing